Colombo International School: Rainbow flag controversy

-On September 19, 2018, according to a letter written by then-Acting Principal Sarah Philipps, Saakya Rajawasan, a student at CIS, attended a rehearsal for the senior fashion show wearing a rainbow flag in support of the LGBT community, after previously having been told that the flag would not be tolerated.
-She was then subsequently barred from participation.
+In September 2018, Saakya Rajawasan, a student at CIS, was barred from participating in the senior fashion show due to attending a rehearsal wearing a rainbow flag cape, after previously having been told that the flag would not be tolerated.
+She was again subject to disciplinary action after attending school the following day with the cape draped over her school bag, with her behaviour being deemed 'unacceptable and irresponsible' by the acting principal.

-On September 20, Rajaswaan attended school with the flag-draped over her school bag.
-She refused to remove the flag after being confronted by the school's disciplinary officials.
-As a result, Rajaswaan received detention and was subject to other disciplinary action due to her actions, which were deemed 'unacceptable and irresponsible behaviour' by the acting principal.

 The events that transpired were reported on with special interest by the Colombo Telegraph, an online news publication that went on to release a series of articles in support of Rajawasan.

-On October 8, Saakya Rajawasan issued a public statement through bakamoono.lk in which she further went on to allege that she was denied an opportunity for prefectship for which she was otherwise sufficiently qualified, on the grounds that she chose to wear trousers instead of a skirt, which went against the school's uniform for girls.
+On October 8, Rajawasan issued a public statement in which she further alleged that she was denied an opportunity for prefectship on the grounds that she chose to wear trousers instead of a skirt, which went against the school's uniform for girls.